 After that, I began to explore other practices, but found I was constrained by knowing only the magic Jason taught, which prohibits bringing unrelated beings or practices into Hekate’s mandala.
 Since then, I have connected with another aspect of Hekate and I have engaged with the winged ladies of the sea in ways that Jason did not teach.

-In conclusion, my experience with Jason’s teaching style left something to be desired.
-His teaching style has both strengths and weaknesses.
+In conclusion, I found that Jason’s teaching style left something to be desired.
+His style has both strengths and weaknesses.
 While he may excel at making complex topics accessible through effective analogies and providing a well structured progression of content, I am concerned about his tone, his handling of student questions, his inability to address differing beliefs, as well as his lack of empathy and clarity.
 These concerns may impact the overall learning experience for some students.
 Jason unfortunately seems to lack essential qualities of a good teacher: open-mindedness, patience, comprehension of questions, and an ability to help his students learn.

 ReplyDelete